mariotlemes/non3GPP-WiFi/README.md

 sudo ip netns exec UEns dhclient wlan1
 ```

-To remove the default route from UE-non3GPP, do:
+To remove the default route from UE, do:

 ```bash
 sudo ip netns exec UEns route del -net 0.0.0.0 gw 192.168.1.10 netmask 0.0.0.0 dev wlan1
 ```
-### 2) Check connection between UE-non3GPP and AP
+### 2) Check connection between UE and AP

 At this point, the virtual interface wlan1 (ip address 192.168.1.1/24) is connected to wlan0 (ip address 192.168.1.10/24) which acts as a WiFi access point.